-Politics and the post office: Americans are split down right the middle about voting by mail
+Politics and the post office: Americans are split right down the middle about voting by mail

 The U.S. Postal Service has removed some mail sorters and mailboxes and warned about possible problems with so many people voting by mail, just as a growing number of voters, fearful of catching COVID-19, are planning to avoid polling places on Election Day, November 3.
 By mailing in their ballots, they don’t have to worry about social distancing and mask wearing among their fellow voters and election officials overseeing those sites.

 The poll of 1,967 adults also finds that close to three-quarters of respondents are concerned that changes at the USPS will translate into some votes not being counted.
-Meanwhile, close to seven out of 10 Americans support vote-by-mail for the 2020 presidential election.
+Meanwhile, close to 7 out of 10 Americans support vote-by-mail for the 2020 presidential election.

 Forty-nine percent of Republicans give a thumbs-up to the USPS handling the election, versus 54% of Independents, and 74% of Democrats.